soufiane-ezzemany/DevOps-IMT-FIL/README.md

 ### Redis service

-This is a simple redis service.
+This is a simple Redis service.

 In order to perform healthchecks while Redis is running, there must be a volume attached to the container.
 You will need to mount local the repo directory `./healthchecks/` into the `/healthchecks/` directory of the container.